 See how you can save money on Amazon Web Services by eliminating unused and idle resources or making commitments to reserved capacity.

 Checks for Elastic IP addresses (EIPs) that are not associated with a running Amazon Elastic Compute Cloud (Amazon EC2) instance.
 EIPs are static IP addresses designed for dynamic cloud computing.
 Unlike traditional static IP addresses, EIPs can mask the failure of an instance or Availability Zone by remapping a public IP address to another instance in your account.
 A nominal charge is imposed for an EIP that is not associated with a running instance.

-Improve the security of your application by closing gaps, enabling various AWS security features, and examining your permissions.
+Improve the security of your application by closing gaps, enabling various Amazon Web Services security features, and examining your permissions.

 Security Groups - Specific Ports Unrestricted (Free!)

 Checks security groups for rules that allow unrestricted access (0.0.0.0/0) to specific ports.
 Unrestricted access increases opportunities for malicious activity (hacking, denial-of-service attacks, loss of data).
 The ports with highest risk are flagged red, and those with less risk are flagged yellow.
 Ports flagged green are typically used by applications that require unrestricted access, such as HTTP and SMTP.

 If you have intentionally configured your security groups in this manner, we recommend using additional security measures to secure your infrastructure (such as IP tables).

 Security Groups - Unrestricted Access

 Checks security groups for rules that allow unrestricted access to a resource.
 Unrestricted access increases opportunities for malicious activity (hacking, denial-of-service attacks, loss of data).